vmstio/docs/content/about/threads.md

+---
-# Threads
+title: Threads

-Threads, the micro-blogging app from Meta, is working towards implementing ActivityPub and join its user base to the rest of the Fediverse.
+description: The micro-blogging app from Meta, is working towards implementing ActivityPub and join its user base to the rest of the Fediverse.

+navigation:
+  icon: i-material-symbols-alternate-email
+---

 ## Known Issues